 Can Car Loans Be Refinanced?

-When you take out a car loan, the terms you decide to commit to are generally the most suitable for the current state of your finances.
+When you take out a car loan or car finance , the terms you decide to commit to are generally the most suitable for the current state of your finances.
 Over time, however, your financial circumstances may change.
 Whether you have gone for the better or worse, there may be a point when you will start to consider the possibility of getting your car loan refinanced in a bid to secure a better, more competitive deal than what you have originally signed up for.

 What is car loan refinancing?